Common Body Fat Estimation Methods Explained

 Skinfold calipers

 Skinfold calipers estimate body fat by measuring the thickness of subcutaneous fat at specific sites on the body.
 These measurements are then converted into a body fat estimate using formulas.
+You can run this method in the Skinfold Body Fat Calculator.

 When performed well, skinfolds can be useful for tracking changes.
 In practice, results depend heavily on technique and experience.